 Extreme heat events can be deadly for people with serious mental illness.
 What do I need to know?

 Heat waves are occurring more often than they used to in the United States; extreme heat events have also become more severe over time.
-The average heat wave season has become longer, increasing health risks for people who are susceptible to overheating or heat-related illness.
+The average heat wave season has become longer, increasing health risks for people who are more likely to experience overheating or heat-related illness.
 People with schizophrenia are at particular risk; research has shown that the illness triples the risk of death during a heat wave.
 Heat health awareness is vitally important for individuals living with a mental health condition and their loved ones.

 Heat and Mental Health